The Magi and the Christmas

 this light seem to be very unique.
 The phrase until it stopped over

-could also stop or appear to stop in a way and a situation that would make the
+and hover in a way and a situation that would make the Magi know where Jesus was.

-Wow!
+Whoa!
 It now appears to be right over the place where

 it really is almost like a beam of light shining down like a spotlight on

-seems like a celestial body.
+seems like a star or planet.

 At first it was